 Since 1993, the International Energy Agency (IEA) has provided medium to long-term energy projections using the World Energy Model (WEM).
 The model is a large-scale simulation model designed to replicate how energy markets function and is the principal tool used to generate detailed sector-by-sector and region-by-region projections for the World Energy Outlook (WEO) scenarios.
 Developed over many years, the model broadly consists of three main sections covering:

 A detailed description of the World Energy Model and supporting documents covering topics such as energy efficiency, energy subsidies, climate change analysis and power sector analysis may be found in the documentation section.
-The investment costs section outlines input assumptions to the WEM for the power generation sector and for passenger light duty vehicles (PLDVs).
+The investment costs section outlines input assumptions to the WEM for the power generation sector and for end-use energy efficiency.

-Some of the changes made to the WEM for the purposes of the WEO-2013 are highlighted below:
+Some of the changes made to the WEM for the purposes of the WEO-2014 are highlighted below:

 Full details may be found in the detailed description of WEM